jesmanderson/voice-infra-field-notes/README.md

 ---

 ## Who This Is For
-- UC Engineers leveling up into cloud or DevOps
+- UC Engineers leveling up into cloud
 - Tech professionals transitioning from voice to infrastructure
 - Recruiters or hiring managers exploring my body of work